jphall663/gai_risk_management/README.md

   </tr>
 </table>

-**Usage Note**: Appendix F puts forward an example risk measurement and management plan for low risk GAI systems or applications.
+**Usage Note**: Section F puts forward an example risk measurement and management plan for low risk GAI systems or applications.
 The low risk plan focuses on automatable model testing and applies minimally burdensome risk controls.

 -   Material in Table F.1 can be applied to measure and manage GAI risks in risk programs that are aligned to the trustworthy characteristics.

 -   Material in Table F.2 can be applied to measure and manage GAI risks in risk programs that are aligned to GAI risks.

-Appendix G below presents an example plan for medium risk systems and Appendix H presents an example plan for high risk systems.
+Section G below presents an example plan for medium risk systems and Section H presents an example plan for high risk systems.

-**Usage Note**: Appendix E puts forward selected risk controls that organizations may apply for GAI risk management.
+**Usage Note**: Section E puts forward selected risk controls that organizations may apply for GAI risk management.
 Higher level controls are linked to specific GAI and AI RMF Playbook actions.